 It was at this point that those actually doing the production began to notice and decry the significant amount of time that was being invested in very tedious and unrewarding assignments.
 Optimization was done post hoc and ad hoc, as the researchers had not thought that the small number of iterations justified a lot of time being invested in the process to enhance the production.
 However, it was realized that implementation by the Navy for a plethora of professions would benefit from such an effort; further, the success of any consideration for other counseling uses would be more promising if such advocacy were to be accompanied by quantification of the price of production.
-It was at this point that the decision was made to seek out the input from the Systems Engineering community.
+It was at this point that the team made the decision to seek out the input from the Systems Engineering community.

 SE Tools Applicable to MentorPal